Curriculum Vitae [ download printable CV as pdf ]

 an edition of the Beyond

-Manzanar virtual reality installation.
+Manzanar virtual reality installation for its permanent collection.

 - Nominated for ROCKERFELLER FOUNDATION New Media Arts

 - KULTURREFERAT MUENCHEN, special guest showing of Beyond

 Manzanar virtual reality installation at welcoming reception for